maartenbode/compass/README.md

 - Boot the server `npm run server`
 - Run the Webpack server `npm run start`

+## Shoulders

+Compass is built with these great libraries.

+- Express
+- React
+- Redux
+- React Router
+- Mongoose

 ## Usage

 - To be added.